g-lee2/EauClairesSalon.Solution/README.md

 ```
 * Within the production directory "HairSalon", create a new file called `appsettings.json`.

-* Within `appsettings.json`, put in the following code, replacing the `uid` and `pwd` values with your own username and password for MySQL.
+* Within `appsettings.json`, put in the following code, replacing the `uid` and `pwd` values with your own username and password for MySQL Workbench.
+Please install MySQL Workbench if not already installed on your local machine.

 ```json
 {